WanderingLad/Jimmy-Reilly-Portfolio/README.md

 ## Description
-This is the code behind my personal portfolio hosted at https://wanderinglad.github.io/Jimmy-Reilly-Portfolio/ .
-This uses basic JS functions as well as some CSS and HTML.
-I'm personally proud of working on and being able to share this, because it stands as a reminder of how far I've come in the Web Development world in a short time.
-This page highlights a little bit about me, my projects, and shares how to contact me.
+This is the code behind my personal portfolio hosted at https://jimmy-reilly-portfolio.herokuapp.com/
 ## Installation
 Download
 npm i